homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

         "password": "********",
         "exposeOutdoorUnit": true,
         "debugMode": false,
-        "appVersion": "1.14.0"
+        "appVersionOverride": "1.14.0"
     }
   ]
 }
 ```

-Description:
+Required:

-* `platform` (string): Tells Homebridge which platform this config belongs to.
+* `platform` (string):
+Tells Homebridge which platform this config belongs to.
 Leave as is.

-* `name` (string): Will be displayed in the Homebridge log.
+* `name` (string):
+Will be displayed in the Homebridge log.

-* `email` (string): The username of your Comfort Cloud account.
+* `email` (string):
+The username of your Comfort Cloud account.

-* `password` (string): The password of your account.
+* `password` (string):
+The password of your account.

+Optional:

+* `exposeOutdoorUnit` (boolean):
-* `exposeOutdoorUnit (boolean)`: If `true`, the plugin will create a separate accessory for your outdoor unit which will display the (outdoor) temperature it measures.
+If `true`, the plugin will create a separate accessory for your outdoor unit which will display the (outdoor) temperature it measures.
 This can be used for monitoring and automation purposes.

-* `debugMode` (boolean): If `true`, the plugin will print debugging information to the Homebridge log.
+* `debugMode` (boolean):
+If `true`, the plugin will print debugging information to the Homebridge log.

-* `appVersion` (string): This should match the latest app version on the App Store.
+* `appVersionOverride` (string):
+The plugin will automatically use the last known working value when this setting is empty or undefined (default).
+This setting allows you to override the default value if needed.
+It should reflect the latest version on the App Store, although older clients might remain supported for some time.

 ## Troubleshooting